Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography: Validation Results

 \subsection{Live System Validation}

-Figure~\ref{fig:live_detection} shows a representative frame from live operation of \tmdeE{} on a Michigan plate (ONNH71).
+Figure~\ref{fig:live_detection} shows a representative frame from live operation of \tmdeE{} on a Michigan plate (ONNH71) in a controlled indoor setting.
 The system correctly identifies the state (Michigan, 92\% confidence), reads the full registration number, and draws individual green bounding boxes around each of the seven characters.
-The geometric distance estimate is 0.44~m and the display runs at 1~fps on the validation hardware with MiDaS active.
+The geometric distance estimate is 0.44~m, corresponding to a close-range calibration capture used to verify character segmentation; the display runs at approximately 1~fps on the validation hardware with MiDaS active (the frame-rate bottleneck is the DPT-Hybrid inference; disabling MiDaS raises throughput to $\approx$8~fps).
 The character segmentation produces seven tight boxes aligned to the physical strokes of the gold embossed characters on the blue background, demonstrating that the vertical projection method (Section~\ref{sec:char_seg}) handles colored plates without any plate-style-specific tuning.